 Past works: The Salt Fields; Morning in America or How to Set a Body on Fire; The Optimist or What Space Travel Means to Me

-The Writers’ Room is a beautiful, contemporary light-filled space on Level 9 of the Central Library, with large windows looking southwest.
-There are six writing desks, each with an adjustable chair, light, and outlet.
+The Writers’ Room is a shared writing space on Level 9 of the Central Library available only to residents.
+It is a contemporary light-filled space with large windows looking southwest.
+There are six writing desks, each with an adjustable chair, light and outlet.
 Writers are free to use any open desk during a visit.

-Level 9 can be reached by elevator, stairs, or by escalator plus ramp or stairs.
-The closest restrooms are on Level 7.
+Level 9 can be reached by elevator, stairs or by escalator plus ramp or stairs.
+The closest restrooms are on Level 7 (accessible via stairs, elevator, or ramp).
+Covered beverages are allowed in the Writers’ Room and writers are permitted to bring snacks if care is taken to fully clean up.

 Questions about the Writers’ Room and the residency?
 Please send us an email via Ask Us.